-- Home equity lines of credit (HELOCs)
+- Home equity line of credit (HELOC)

-- Reverse mortgages
+- Reverse mortgage

 Minimum borrower requirements

 CrossCountry Mortgage requires sufficient income and credit history to qualify for a conventional loan.
 According to Fannie Mae’s guidelines, that means you’ll need a credit score of 620 or higher and a down payment of at least 3 percent.
-You’ll also need a debt-to-income ratio (DTI) of 43 percent or less.
+You’ll also need a debt-to-income (DTI) ratio of 43 percent or less.

-CrossCountry Mortgage follows government guidelines for VA and USDA loans.
-VA loans generally require a minimum credit score of 620 and a low DTI.
-There are no credit requirements for USDA loans, but borrowers need to meet income requirements and be located in an eligible rural area.
+For an FHA loan, the lender requires a down payment of at least 3.5 percent but has no DTI ratio restriction.
+VA loans generally require a minimum credit score of 620 and a lower DTI ratio.
+There are no credit requirements for USDA loans, but borrowers need to meet income requirements and be located in an eligible rural area to qualify.

 If you’re looking to refinance, know that there are no lender fees with CrossCountry Mortgage, so you could save on closing costs for your new loan.
 You can only view the lender’s refinance rates, however, after filling out the free rate quote form online and speaking with a CrossCountry loan officer.

 Not sure if CrossCountry Mortgage is right for you?
 Consider these alternatives

 Breakdown of CrossCountry Mortgage overall review score